Rider of the Month

 "Theo gets the Carrot Chia.
 Theo was kept at a boarding barn and when he came back home his feet were falling apart and he just looked okay, not great.
 Once back home we pulled his shoes and started him on the Carrot Chia.
 Now his feet look GREAT!
 His feet are strong and he has been without shoes for months!
 His topline has improved AMAZINGLY!
 He also had a thin wispy tail that we always thought would need a fake tail for shows, but not anymore.
 His tail has actually grown out to be very thick, which we didn’t think would ever happen.
 His coat is dark, doesn’t bleach out and I don't need to groom him!
 Overall, his attitude, coat, tail, and feet are GREAT!"

-VIEW ALL OF OUR RIDER OF THE MONTHS HERE.
+VIEW ALL OF OUR RIDERS OF THE MONTH HERE.

 Claire Cumbee Robinson